dehydrated-io/dehydrated/README.md

 Generally you want to set up your WELLKNOWN path first, and then fill in domains.txt.

-**Please note that you should use the staging URL when experimenting with this script to not hit letsencrypts rate limits.** See [docs/staging.md](docs/staging.md).
+**Please note that you should use the staging URL when experimenting with this script to not hit Let's Encrypt's rate limits.** See [docs/staging.md](docs/staging.md).

 If you have any problems take a look at our [Troubleshooting](docs/troubleshooting.md) guide.